 7. Santorini, Greece

-Some people believe that Santorini is found in the area of the long lost city of Atlantis.
-Santorini is a paradise for photographer, there are so many things waiting to be capture by your camera.
-Red, black and white sand beaches, on of the larges in the world caldera lake.
+Some people believe that Santorini is located in the area of the long lost city of Atlantis.
+What I do know is that Santorini is a paradise for photographers, as there are so many things waiting to be captured by your camera.
+These include black and red sandy beaches, stunning blue domes and one of the largest caldera lakes in the world.